-Joy Day grew up for most of my life at her Grandmothers and something that she always said to Joy was “you sit you do something with your hands” so craft and art were something that came naturally to Joy from a young age.
-Joy’s Dad was also an inspiration he painted cartoon characters on a fuse box at the bus depo where he worked at which Joy still remembers fondly.
+Joy Day grew up for most of her life at her grandmother’s.
+Something she always said to Joy was ‘you sit, you do something with your hands’, so craft and art were something that came naturally to Joy from a young age.
+Joy’s father was also an inspiration; he painted cartoon characters on a fuse box at the bus depo where he worked, which Joy still remembers fondly.

-Joy Day has always believed that if you give a person some tools to work with eventually the skills will develop and become second nature and they will bring out their own style to it.
-Joy still has that original piece of her Grand Nanna’s poker work in her head inspiring her.
+Joy has always believed that if you give a person some tools to work with, eventually the skills will develop and become second nature, and they will bring out their own style to it.
+Joy still has that original piece of her Grand Nanna’s poker work in her head, inspiring her.